MASTER OF ARTS IN YOUTH MINISTRY

 Here are some of the contemporary issues courses offered in the past:

 - Children of Divorce

 - Symposium on Sexuality

 - From Txt2Speech: Proclaiming the Gospel in a Digital Age

 Youth Ministry Professors and Instructors

-The youth ministry coursework is facilitated by MTS and led by Andrew Zirschky, who serves as the youth ministry professor for all of the core youth ministry courses.
+The youth ministry coursework is facilitated by MTS and led by Dr. Andrew Zirschky, who serves as the youth ministry professor for all of the core youth ministry courses.
 MTS is intentional about inviting leading youth ministry educators to participate in our classes and to help teach Contemporary Issues in Youth Ministry courses.
 Below are some of those leaders who have taught as a part of the program:

 - Kenda Creasy Dean, Youth Ministry Professor at Princeton Theological Seminary